Jonathan-Kris/SE-Project-Warung-Skuy/README.md

 - To deactivate environtment you can use the command ```deactivate```

 ## Setting DB
+### Notes : You only need to do this when there're update to the DB model.
+No need to run this everytime you want to start the project
 - Open python terminal ```python```

 - Import db instance ```from warungskuy import db```